Relaxation approach to quantum-mechanical modeling of ferroelectric and antiferroelectric phase transitions

-Figure \ref{fig3}(b) and (e) show the predictions of the LLO Model for a few representative temperatures.
-The full set of data is shown in SM Fig. S1(b).
-The predictions for $k_{sacale}=1$ are also given in SM in Fig.~S2(a).
+Figure \ref{fig3}(b) and (d) give prediction from the LO Model.
 We find that the shape of the hysteresis loops change significantly with respect to the previous approaches.
-In particular, the low temperature loops are slanted rather than square in a better agreement with experimental data (see Fig.~\ref{fig1}(f)).
-We note, that the polarization discontinuity at the coexistence field is still present, suggesting that it, indeed, may be caused by allowing for only ground-state-assisted relaxation and excitations.
+In particular, the low temperature loops are slanted rather than square in a better agreement with experimental data in case of \pzo\, (see Fig.~\ref{fig1}(d)).

-Figure \ref{fig3}(c) and (f) give prediction from the full LO Model, that is the model where all $L_{kj}$ contribute.
-The figure shows some representative temperatures, while the full set of data is given in Fig. S1(c).
-The loops are comparable in shape with the ones obtained from the LLO model, but slimmer due to more efficient relaxation contributed by all states and, notably, the discontinuity in polarization at the coexistence field is no longer present.
-The latter finding supports our hypothesis that the discontinuity originates from limiting transitions to/from the ground state only.

-On the basis of our data, we conclude that all models developed here are capable of describing antiferroelectric behavior with coercive fields comparable to experimental ones.
+On the basis of our data, we conclude that all models developed here are capable of describing antiferroelectric behavior with switching fields comparable to experimental ones.
 This result provides strong evidence that (anti)ferroelectric phase transitions can be well modeled as relaxational processes within quantum mechanical framework.
-Furthermore, DMB, LLO and LO models give access to finite-temperature predictions.
-The critical methodological difference between the models is in the way they maintain the trace of the density matrix.
-The DMB approach along with GSR model accomplish that through renormalization, while LO-based models preserve detailed balance.
+Furthermore, DMB and LO models give access to finite-temperature predictions.
+The methodological difference between the models is in the way they model dissipative terms.
+The GSR model accomplishes that through decay of individual states followed by subsequent renormalization of the state vector.
+In DMB approach the decay and repopulation of the states is achieved through implicit exchange with the thermal bath.
+In the LO model, a decrease in the population of one state is accompanied by an equal increase in the population of another state, thereby preserving detailed balance.
 We believe that these difference result in the differences in predictions of $P(t)$ and $P(E)$ evolutions given in Fig.~\ref{fig3}.
 The DMB approach predicts step-like $P(t)$ evolution at low temperatures consistent with some experimental data~\cite{pantel2010switching,schutrumpf2012polarization}, while LO-based models predict exponential evolution.
-Consequently, DMB model predicts square hysteresis loops in contrast to slanted ones from LO-based models.
+Consequently, DMB model predicts square hysteresis loops in contrast to slanted ones from LO model.